 3. Ask for Mediation

-Mediation means you get a trained, neutral person to talk through the issue with you and the school.
+Mediation brings in a trained, neutral person to talk through the issue with you and the school.
 Mediation is free.
 However, both you and the school must agree to participate.

 Many parents find mediators to be very helpful and easy to talk to.